dnery/silver/README.md

 ```

 ### Building
 I chose CMake for the build to keep it easily scalable and dependency-resolving-friendly. "_OH LOOK HE'S USING CMAKE WHAT A PUSSY!_" - seriously, I don't give a shit.
 It's too easy and beautiful and portable not to use.
 F\*ck you.
 Plus it integrates with CLion.
 I'm using it.
-I'm also on Windows. obvious choice.
+I'm also on Windows.
+Obvious choice.

 As for actually building it, if you're on Windows, I suggest setting up an environment with [CygWin](https://www.cygwin.com/install.html) and [here's a good reason why](http://stackoverflow.com/questions/771756/what-is-the-difference-between-cygwin-and-mingw).
-If you're ~~~decent~~~ already on Linux/\*NIX (Linux, Mac OSX, CygWin, etc...) you probably already have `make` from `base-devel` or some other base package group, just install CMake with whatever it is your package management utility and you're good to go.
+If you're ~~decent~~ already on Linux/\*NIX (Linux, Mac OSX, CygWin, etc...) you probably already have `make` from `base-devel` or some other base package group, just install CMake with whatever it is your package management utility and you're good to go.

 If you want to completely ignore anything I just said, also, [there are pre-compiled binaries available](https://cmake.org/download/) for whatever platform you're on, so you can just chill.